-April is “inspirational women month” in Srsck country.
+April is “inspirational women month” at Srsck’s.
 Today we are interviewing a really nice Dutch fashion photographer.
 Her work is wild and on the move in a happy way.
-Knock knock Miss Nathalie Odette.
+Knock knock miss Nathalie Odette.

 What is indispensable for you as a photography accessory, other than your camera?
 What type of cameras do you shoot with?